SovereignCloudStack/central-api/README.md

 "Composite Resource Definition" like in [^1] may be created.
 Alternatively, Gardnener CRD's could maybe just be mirrored in their Central API instance, still creating an interoperability benefit through "semantic" compatibility.

+[^3]: Which is also not to say that it will be suggested to providers to disable their public OpenStack/Keycloak/...
+API's, preventing use of native OpenStack/Keycloak/... tooling and breaking existing solutions.
+Extensively using these API's together with the central API may compromise the benefits of its uniform AuthZ, though.

 ### Kubernetes API